salEZY/Phonebook-react-practice/README.md

 ## PhoneBook

-Simple phonebook app created in React.
+Simple phonebook app created in React with minimal CSS.